Caitlin E. McDonough

-Among her many legislative accomplishments, Ms. McDonough lobbied successfully for the passage of legislation establishing a full licensure regime for direct-entry midwives (DEMs) in Maryland.
-She played a major role in drafting and passing comprehensive legislation and subsequent regulations, working with nearly a dozen stakeholder groups, and in October of 2016, the first Maryland DEMs were licensed by the State of Maryland.
+Among her many legislative accomplishments, McDonough lobbied successfully for the passage of legislation establishing a full licensure regime for direct-entry midwives (DEMs) in Maryland.
+She played a significant role in drafting and passing comprehensive legislation and subsequent regulations, working with nearly a dozen stakeholder groups, and in October of 2016, the first Maryland DEMs were licensed by the State of Maryland.
 She also worked with a variety of stakeholders to pass legislation to allow for safe patient access to lower cost biosimilar medication in Maryland pharmacies.
-In the 2018 Legislative Session, Ms. McDonough coordinated with a variety of stakeholders, including the Maryland Association of Counties (MACo), and legislators on the Finance and Economic Matters Committees to establish a new state licensure program for “micro markets”, which creates a clear path for new innovative, retailers to operate in Maryland.
+In the 2018 Legislative Session, McDonough coordinated with a variety of stakeholders, including MACo, and legislators on the Finance and Economic Matters Committees to establish a new state licensure program for “micro-markets,” which creates a clear path for new innovative, retailers to operate in Maryland.

-Prior to joining HJM, Ms. McDonough served as Legislative Director to Senate President Thomas V. Mike Miller, Jr. for seven sessions.
-During her time in the President’s Office, Ms. McDonough represented the President in both the Judicial Proceedings and the Education, Health and Environmental Affairs Committees, where she developed an understanding of a variety of legislative issues, including health and healthcare, education, procurement, criminal justice and public safety, election law, and environmental policy.
-She also served as the President’s primary district liaison where she built relationships with local administrators and officials in counties and municipalities throughout the State.
-During her time in the public sector, Ms. McDonough has gained an in depth understanding of bill drafting and construction and the legislative, budgetary, and regulatory processes, while developing strong relationships with staff and officials in the legislature and many state agencies.
+Before joining HJM, McDonough served as Legislative Director to Senate President Thomas V. Mike Miller, Jr. for seven sessions.
+During her time in the President’s Office, McDonough represented the President in both the Judicial Proceedings and the Education, Health and Environmental Affairs Committees, where she developed an understanding of a variety of legislative issues, including health and health care, education, procurement, criminal justice and public safety, election law, and environmental policy.
+She also served as the President’s primary district liaison where she built relationships with local administrators and officials in counties and municipalities throughout the state.
+During her time in the public sector, McDonough has gained an in-depth understanding of bill drafting and construction and the legislative, budgetary, and regulatory processes, while developing strong relationships with staff and officials in the legislature and many state agencies.

-While earning her Juris Doctor at the University of Maryland, School of Law, Ms. McDonough had the opportunity to work in several different levels of government, including a summer position with Peter Shapiro, while he served as the Chair of the Prince George’s County Council and a clerkship with Judge Glenn T. Harrell of the Maryland Court of Appeals.
-During her time with the Prince George’s County Council, Ms. McDonough completed research and assisted with advocacy on economic development projects in the International Corridor in Langley Park and the establishment and promotion of Chairman Shapiro’s environmental policy initiatives.
+While earning her undergraduate degree and Juris Doctor from the University of Maryland, McDonough had the opportunity to work in several different levels of government, including a summer position with Peter Shapiro, while he served as the Chair of the Prince George’s County Council and a clerkship with Judge Glenn T. Harrell of the Maryland Court of Appeals.
+During her time with the Prince George’s County Council, McDonough completed research and assisted with advocacy on economic development projects in the International Corridor in Langley Park and the establishment and promotion of Chairman Shapiro’s environmental policy initiatives.

 Admitted to Practice: